-City of Ridgefield: Alternative 2 proposes to increase the UGA by approximately 155 acres.
+City of Ridgefield: The Preferred Alternative proposes to increase the UGA by approximately 111 acres.
 This would bring 0.5 miles of stream into the UGA (see Chapter 4 for stream lengths).
 The UGA expansion area is mapped as Category 2 CARA.
-The area that would be brought into the UGA consists of the Tri-Mountain Golf Course and a narrow strip along I-5.
-The proposal could have site-specific impacts when urban holding is lifted, which would allow development for industrial or office use.
+The proposal could have site-specific impacts when urban holding is lifted, which would allow development for residential use.
 Such development would add increased impervious surface and intensity.
 Impacts are localized and would be mitigated during project review.

-City of Vancouver: Alternative 2 proposes to change approximately 1,100 acres of zoning in the Discovery/Fairgrounds Subarea Plan from Light Industrial to Office Campus or Business Park uses, and to change approximately 465 acres of zoning in the Salmon Creek/University District Subarea Plan from urban low density to accommodate more mixed-uses and higher density residential uses.
+City of Vancouver: The Preferred Alternative proposes to change approximately 1,100 acres of zoning in the Discovery/Fairgrounds Subarea Plan from Light Industrial to Office Campus or Business Park uses, and to change approximately 465 acres of zoning in the Salmon Creek/University District Subarea Plan from urban low density to accommodate more mixed-uses and higher density residential uses.
 This could result in moderate impacts to water resources in the area with increased impervious surface and more intense activities.
 Impacts are localized and could be mitigated during project review.

-City of Washougal: Alternative 2 proposes to correct an inconsistency between County and City zoning classifications within the southern portion of the Washougal Urban Growth Area.
+City of Washougal: The Preferred Alternative proposes to correct an inconsistency between County and City zoning classifications within the southern portion of the Washougal Urban Growth Area.
 No impacts are expected.